 - Ability to make small talk makes them appear more social adept than introverts

-10 Tips to Caring for an Extroverted Child
+How to Love and Care for an Extroverted Child

 Here are 10 ways to care for your extroverted child.